automl/amltk/CONTRIBUTING.md

 You can find a collection of features for custom documentation [here](https://squidfunk.github.io/mkdocs-material/reference/) as well as code reference documentation [here](https://mkdocstrings.github.io/usage/)

+You can find the entry point for the documentation infrastructure of `mkdocs` in `mkdocs.yml`.

 ### Viewing Documentation